-If searching for plugins inside the WordPress dashboard, go to the ‘Add Plugins’ section.
-The Search Plugins option is located next to all of the other installation options …
+If searching for plugins inside the WordPress dashboard, go to the ‘Add Plugins’ screen.
+The Search Plugins field is located next to all of the other installation options …

 Type a search term into the Search field and hit Enter …

 (Enter your search term to find a plugin)

 Find the plugin you would like to install from the ‘Search Results’ list and click on the Install Now button to install the plugin into your WordPress site …

 The plugin will begin to install.
 After your plugin has installed successfully, click on Activate Plugin to enable the plugin …